 OhSevenDays — corporate responsibility

 They also offer the option to buy garments with small imperfections rather than throwing them away or incinerating them.
 Check out their Zero Waste Misfit program for that.

-VETTA — fabrics and materials
+NEU NOMADS — fabrics and materials

-VETTA — ethical sourcing
+NEU NOMADS — ethical sourcing

-VETTA — corporate responsibility
+NEU NOMADS — corporate responsibility

 7. Christy Dawn

-One of their best sellers is The Scarlett Dress; a simple staple piece made up of a tailored bodice, a pleated skirt, and short butterfly sleeves.
+One of their best sellers is The Scarlett Dress, a simply staple piece of a tailored bodice, a pleated skirt, and short butterfly sleeves.
 Customers rave about the fit and its soft feel.
-We love the way it looks and it is available in lots of different colors and patterns.
-Sizes range from XS-XL.
+We love how it looks, and it is available in many colors and patterns.

 Christy Dawn — fabrics and materials

-To make their garments the brand sources “deadstock” fabric.
+To make their garments, the brand sources “deadstock” fabric.
 See their Deadstock Collection for that.
 They also offer a collection made from organic cotton, dyed using natural or organic dyes.